cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 triggered by incoming events; a bounce, however, is indicated by the absence of an event: the same user’s next page view.

-It is much easier to detect bounces with a MapReduce job.
+It is much easier to detect bounces with a MapReduce Job.
 The Wise application includes a MapReduce that computes the total number of bounces for each URL.
 It is part of a workflow that is scheduled to run every 10 minutes; we can also start the job immediately using the CLI::

-  $ cdap-cli.sh start mapreduce Wise.WiseWorkflow_BounceCountsMapReduce
+  $ <path-to-CDAP-SDK>/bin/cdap-cli.sh start mapreduce Wise.WiseWorkflow_BounceCountsMapReduce
+  Successfully started MapReduce job 'WiseWorkflow_BounceCountsMapReduce' of application 'Wise'

 or using a REST call::

-  $ curl -d localhost:10000/v2/apps/Wise/mapreduce/WiseWorkflow_BounceCountsMapReduce/start
+  $ curl -X POST localhost:10000/v2/apps/Wise/mapreduce/WiseWorkflow_BounceCountsMapReduce/start

 Note that this MapReduce job processes the exact same data that is consumed by the WiseFlow, namely, the log event stream, and both programs can run at the same time without